senkrad76/Anidea-for-SmartThings/README.md

 # Anidea-SmartThings &copy; Graham Johnson (orangebucket)
 Assorted SmartThings bits and bobs.

-## AutoRemote WiFi Tasker Thing
+## LAN MultiThing
-This device handler started out as an exercise in communicating over the local LAN using the hub, working with the AutoRemote WiFi Service.
-However it has developed into a serious tool that implements the capabilities Alarm, Audio Notification, Configuration, Speech Synthesis, Switch and Tone by sending messages in AutoApps command format to the AutoRemote WiFi Service running on port 1817 of AutoRemote devices.
-The commands are sent in the query part of an HTTP Get request so there isn't anything particularly magical about them and you can do absolutely anything you want with them at the other end.
-However the bottom line is that the author wanted to use Tasker on Android devices instead of using LANnouncer.
+This device handler implements the capabilities Alarm, Audio Notification (*), Configuration, Speech Synthesis, Switch and Tone by sending messages as HTTP GET messages in a format compatible with the AutoRemote WiFi Service and using AutoApps command format.
+There really is nothing magical about this and you can do absolutely anything you want with the commands at the other end.
+The author uses it to implement a replacement for LANnouncer using the AutoRemote WiFi Service to provide an HTTP server for Tasker, and then Tasker to act on the commands.

+The device handler is also capable of receiving 'pings' from the remote device sent as HTTP Post requests to port 39500 of the hub in JSON format.
+Currently these can be used to set the attribute states for the Air Quality Sensor, Battery, Estimated Time Of Arrival, Relative Humidity, Temperature and Ultraviolet Index capabilities, and also to set other variables in the device state map.

 *It is possible to query the commands and attributes supported by capabilities on the fly.
 The commands reported for Audio Notification are consistent with the reference documentation.
 However the Speaker Companion app (previously Speaker Notify With Sound) uses commands which are not part of the Audio Notification or the now deprecated Music Player capabilities, or indeed any at all.
 They are device specific commands, which is utterly ridiculous.
-Two of the commands have the same names and can be written to handle, and ignore, the extra parameter they are called with.
+The two commands which have the same names will accept, and ignore, the extra parameter they may be called with.
 The other command is not supported at the moment.*

-The device handler is also capable of receiving 'pings' from the remote device sent as HTTP Post requests to port 39500 of the hub in JSON format.
-Currently these can be used to set the attribute states for the Air Quality Sensor, Battery, Estimated Time Of Arrival, Relative Humidity, Temperature and Ultraviolet Index capabilities, and also to set other variables in the device state map.

 The device is specified by IP Address and Port in the Preferences, and the MAC address may also be specified (with or without colons and in upper, lower or mixed case).
 If the MAC address is provided it will be used as the Device Network ID (DNI), otherwise the IP Address and Port are combined in a hex form as the DNI.
 You might prefer to give your AutoRemote device a fixed IP address using a manual IP or a reserved IP address in your DHCP server.
 If the MAC address is not provided the incoming 'pings' will not work.